What Is Ransomware?

 8. If a malware infection is identified or suspected in a medical device:

-a) If clinically acceptable, disconnect the medical device from the network and work with your internal IT department and the device manufacturer to contain the infection and to restore the system.
+a) If clinically acceptable, first disconnect the medical device from the network and then work with your internal IT department and the device manufacturer to contain the infection and to restore the system.

 1. Don't overreact.